-Airtable is an easy-to-use online platform for creating and sharing relational databases.
-The user interface is simple, colorful, friendly, and allows anyone to spin up a database in minutes.
+Airtable is a cloud-based platform for creating and sharing relational databases.
+The user-friendly interface allows anyone to spin up a database in minutes.
 You can store, organize, and collaborate on information about anything—like employee directories, product inventories, and even apartment hunting.
 You don't even have to learn what SQL stands for, let alone any scripting.

 Database vs. spreadsheet

-So what's the difference between a spreadsheet and a database?
+So, what's the difference between a spreadsheet and a database?
 At first glance, databases look a lot like spreadsheets, with pages of grid lines and tabs.
-You organize the data in rows and columns just like in a spreadsheet.
+You also organize the data in rows and columns just like you would in a spreadsheet.

 =SUM(A1:A5) to calculate values and crunch numbers.
 In a database, you'll typically use SQL queries like